CarmineCella/nanoscat/README.md

 # [nanoscat]

-Pedagogical implementation of the scattering transform; for more complete implementations please see:
+Pedagogical implementation of scattering transform for 1D signals (dyadic wavelets only); for more complete implementations please see:

 [ScatNetLight](https://github.com/edouardoyallon/ScatNetLight/releases) by E. Oyallon